aeternity/aeternity/docs/cuda-miner.md

 # CUDA Miner

 The Ubuntu release packages ships with a CUDA miner.
-This documentation describes how to use the CUDA miner shipped in the Ubuntu release package, how to build it yourself (if you prefer to do so), and the related configuration of the `epoch` node.
+This documentation describes how to use the CUDA miner shipped in the Ubuntu release package, how to build it yourself (if you prefer to do so), and the related configuration of the Aeternity node.

-The documentation below assumes that an `epoch` node is already installed either by [release package](installation.md) or [from source](build.md), thus its dependencies are also installed.
+The documentation below assumes that an Aeternity node is already installed either by [release package](installation.md) or [from source](build.md), thus its dependencies are also installed.
-The documentation below assumes that the `epoch` source code resides in `~/aeternity/node` directory.
+The documentation below assumes that the Aeternity node's source code resides in `~/aeternity/node` directory.

 ## How to use the CUDA miner that is shipped in the release packages